carlosmellado/carlosmellado.github.io/_posts/2019-08-22-how-to-diagnose-a-non-crashing-failure.markdown

 <h1>Boom!</h1>

+Now you can find why your parser is failing just by looking at the console, pretty useful.

-And that's all, you can also avoid console diagnosing by entering `diagnosing: false` on `me_object(forKey:returningType:)` like this:
+You can also avoid console diagnosing by entering `diagnosing: false` on `me_object(forKey:returningType:)` like this:

 {% highlight swift %}